-The figure below illustrates six key levels in the coffee supply chain that are very important to better understand the verification process.
-They include: Farmers, Organization, Intermediary, Exporter, Importer, and Roaster.
+The figure below illustrates six key levels in the coffee supply chain that are very important to better understand the verification process: Farmers, Organization, Intermediary, Exporter, Importer, and Roaster.

-Verification of compliance with our BPSCC is of particular importance in the coffee supply chain.
-As such, in 2012, in conjunction with Control Union Certifications (a third party certification company), we continued to pilot our BPSCC verification program specific to coffee sourcing.
+Since 2011, in conjunction with Control Union Certifications (Control Union), a third party certification company, we have been piloting our BPSCC verification program specific to coffee sourcing.
 Our verification tool facilitates a detailed review of 14 key areas of focus.
-These areas include:

 - Working hours;

 - Child labour;

 - Business ethics (including bribery and corruption, conflicts of interest, and internal codes of conduct);

 Control Union performed inspections and reviews down to the dry mill level at eight of our export suppliers in Brazil, Colombia and Guatemala and was given open access to the facilities and relevant documentation.
 Interviews with employees at every level in the organization were also conducted.

 Overall, the pilot verification exercise revealed strong compliance with our BPSCC.
 The most common audit findings identified by the verifiers included documentation/program issues related to a supplier’s lack of formal internal code of conduct, a general lack of good environmental management practices, and programming.